 Self Employed with High Earnings and a Non-Working Spouse

-Let's say you are self employed with a non-working spouse and making at least double the maximum taxed Social Security limit of $176,000.
+Let's say you are self employed with a non-working spouse and making at least double the maximum taxed Social Security limit of $176,000 (in 2025; normally increases each year).

 If you hire your spouse as a stay at home worker and give her/him little or nothing to do, but pay her at least $176,000, then: